-Here are a few offline marketing tactics you can use to get customers for your startup.
+Here are a few offline marketing tactics you can use to acquire customers for your startup.

 1. Local Event Marketing

 Local event marketing is one of the best ways to acquire more customers.
-If your startup is targeting local community, it is better to host an event in the area.
-You can also entice users to use your product / service through prizes and free credits.
+If your startup is targeting a local community, it is better to host an event in the area.
+You can also entice users to use your product/service through prizes and free credits.
 Giving promo codes is also a good idea.
-It helps you track the acquisition count and user’s journey.
+It helps you track the user acquisition count and user’s journey.

 2. QR Codes

-Most ecommerce stores now use QR codes to take visitors directly to their websites.
+Most ecommerce stores now use QR codes for websites to take visitors directly to their websites.
 If your startup sells products or services, then promote your QR codes through offline marketing.

 3. Banners, Billboards, and Stickers